dngthy/payload-tricks/README.md

 # Command Injection
-Use one of the following commands to test command injection
+Use one of the following commands to test command injection.
+Or you can use `Burp Suite Intruder` with this [payload](https://github.com/payloadbox/command-injection-payload-list).
 ### Blind
 `ping`